DylanMashini/over-under-notebook/12 - Reflecting on Our First Competition.md

-# Reflecting on Our First Competition
+# Reflecting on Our First Over Under Competition

 ## Prelim Rounds
 Thankfully, all rounds were filmed and streamed to YouTube, so we can review all of our rounds.